 The planning team is excellent at pairing films with local bands.
 For example, a few summers ago, we saw “Raiders of the Lost Ark” opened by The Golden Dawn Arkestra.
 How whimsical, no?

 It’s quite serene to chill out in the shadow of The Long Center’s dramatic columns, gazing at Austin’s downtown skyline beyond the big screen.
-The 2018 schedule has yet to be revealed, but keep your eye on the Facebook page for updates.
+Get the 2018 schedule here.

 Pro tip: This is one of the most heavily-attended events in this article, so go early and consider ride sharing, carpooling, biking, or taking public transportation.